ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Optimal Data Collection in Multi-armed Bandits

 where, $R_h(a)$ is the $h^\text{th}$ reward received after taking action $a$.
 Note that, once all actions where $\pi(a)>0$ have been tried, $Y_n$ is an unbiased estimator of $v(\pi)$ since $\wmu(a)$ is an unbiased estimator of $\mu(a)$.
 Thus, reducing MSE requires allocating the $n$ samples to reduce variance.
 As shown by \citet{carpentier2015adaptive}, the minimal-variance allocation is given by pulling each arm with the proportion $b^\star(a) \propto \pi(a)\sigma(a)$.
 Though this result was previously shown, we prove it for completeness in \Cref{prop:bandit} in \Cref{app:prop:bandit}.
 Intuitively, there is more uncertainty about the mean reward for actions with higher variance reward distributions.
 Selecting these actions more often is needed to offset higher variance.
 The optimal proportion also takes $\pi$ into account as a high variance mean reward estimate for one action can be acceptable if $\pi$ would rarely take that action.

 Note that sampling according to \cref{eq:bandit-optimal-prop} introduces unnecessary variance compared to deterministically selecting actions to match the optimal proportion.
-Since the variances are typically unknown, a number of works in the bandit community propose different approaches to estimate the variances for both basic bandits and several related extensions \cite{antos2008active, carpentier2011finite, carpentier2012minimax, carpentier2015adaptive, neufeld2014adaptive}.
+Since the variances are typically unknown, a number of works in the bandit community propose different approaches to estimate the variances for both basic bandits and several related extensions \citep{antos2008active, carpentier2011finite, carpentier2012minimax, carpentier2015adaptive, neufeld2014adaptive}.
+Finally, note that incorporating variance aware techniques has been studied in multi-armed bandits \citep{audibert2009exploration, mukherjee2018efficient}.
+However, these works tend to focus on regret minimization, whereas we focus on MSE reduction.
 However, none of of these works address the fundamental challenge that MDPs bring -- action selection must account for both immediate variance reduction in the current state as well as variance reduction in future states visited.
 In the next section, we begin to address this challenge by deriving minimal-variance action proportions for tree-structured MDPs.